intel-iot-devkit/how-to-code-samples/ble-scan-bracelet/java/README.md

     $ git clone https://github.com/intel-iot-devkit/how-to-code-samples.git

-Want to download a .zip file?
-In your web browser, go to <a href="https://github.com/intel-iot-devkit/how-to-code-samples">https://github.com/intel-iot-devkit/how-to-code-samples</a> and click the **Download ZIP** button at the lower right.
+To download a .zip file?, in your web browser go to <a href="https://github.com/intel-iot-devkit/how-to-code-samples">https://github.com/intel-iot-devkit/how-to-code-samples</a> and click the **Download ZIP** button at the lower right.
 Once the .zip file is downloaded, uncompress it, and then use the files in the directory for this example.

 ## Adding the program to Intel System Studio IoT Edition

  ** The following screenshots are from the Alarm clock sample, however the technique for adding the program is the same, just with different source files and jars.

-Open Intel System Studio IoT Edition, it will start by asking for a workspace directory.
-Choose one and click OK.
+Open Intel® System Studio IoT Edition, it will start by asking for a workspace directory.
+Choose one and then click OK.

-In Intel System Studio IoT Edition , select File -> new -> **Intel(R) IoT Java Project**:
+In Intel® System Studio IoT Edition , select File -> new -> **Intel(R) IoT Java Project**:

 ![](./../../images/java/new project.png)

-Give the project the name "BleScanBracelet" and click Next.
+Give the project the name "BleScanBracelet" and then click Next.

 ![](./../../images/java/project name.png)

-You now need to connect to your Intel Edison board from your computer to send code to it.
+You now need to connect to your Intel® Edison board from your computer to send code to it.
 Choose a name for the connection and enter the IP address of the Intel® Edison board in the "Target Name" field.
 You can also try to Search for it using the "Search Target" button.
 Click finish when you are done.

 ![](./../../images/java/Target connection.png)